marcfbe/chrome-no-nonsense-notes/README.md

 The fastest way to browse SAP Notes and Knowledge Base Articles.

 Welcome to my vibe coding project with purpose!
 This is a Chrome Extension that makes "life with SAP" just a tiny bit better.
-Over the course of your career, No Nonsense Notes might save you many seconds that you should spend offline with friends and family.
+Over the course of your career, No Nonsense Notes will save you many seconds that you should spend offline with friends and family.

 Enjoy,